Strength in numbers.

 While it would be a whole lot easier to roll out the same exact list of courses year after year, that would be doing your child a great disservice.
 So, on the flip side, we are constantly adding new, relevant courses to our lineup.

 And, even those courses that do carry over from year to year feature new bells and whistles, whether that’s new hardware or software, or updated lesson plans.

 So with that, here are our new courses for 2019—more Fortnite, more Roblox; augmented reality, data science, and more!

 - Python Coding and AI with Take-Home Cozmo: Ages 10–12, iD Tech Camps

-- VR Design with Unity and Oculus Go: Ages 13–17, iD Tech Camps
+- Unity Game Design Summer Camp with Oculus Go: Ages 13–17, iD Tech Camps

 - Robo Squad: Robotics and Coding with VEX: Ages 10–15, Alexa Café